What It Means to be a Connected K–12 School

 Education is a human-centric endeavor, and connecting K–12 school software systems is ultimately an investment in the teachers, staff, students, and families who make up your school community.
 A connected school is one in which processes flow naturally, data flows seamlessly between software systems, and the entire school community is empowered with valuable communication tools, accurate information, and a unified experience.

-For more tips on researching, selecting, and implementing software solutions, check out our K–12 School SIS and LMS Transition Toolkit.
+For more tips on researching, selecting, and implementing software solutions, check out Blackbaud’s K–12 School SIS and LMS Transition Toolkit.
 You’ll find a software buyer’s guide, a vendor comparison scorecard, and other helpful information from thought leaders throughout education.

 Free Resource